LLNL/magpie/README.md

 * + - Requires patch against binary distro's scripts, no re-compilation needed
 * ^ - Requires patch against source, requires re-compilation
+* ! - Some issues may exist, see documentation for details

 Hadoop - 1.2.1+, 2.1.0-beta+, 2.2.0+, 2.3.0+, 2.4.0+, 2.4.1+, 2.5.0+,
          2.5.1+, 2.5.2+, 2.6.0+, 2.6.1+, 2.6.2+, 2.6.3+, 2.6.4+,